 Project Name Date

 Tenant Name Apt #

 Type of permit requested: Bird Fish Cat Dog

 Weight of the Cat/Dog

 Breed of the Pet

 Size of Fish Tank

-IF CAT: Declawed Not Decla iwed
+IF CAT: Declawed Not Declawed

-Date pet is expected to be brought to the apartmer nt
+Date pet is expected to be brought to the apartment

 Pet Security Deposit is required as follows.
-Payme ent must be made in a accordance with the Pet Policy.
+Payment must be made in accordance with the Pet Policy.

 204-1 Family Dwelling Units = \$300 Elderly/Disabled = \$100.00

-Applicant agrees to comply with the terms of the application.
-Pet Policy.
-Applicant agrees to attach a photograph of the pet to this
+Applicant agrees to comply with the terms of the Pet Policy.
+Applicant agrees to attach a photograph of the pet to this application.

-By: Tenant DO NOT WRITE BELOW TH IS LINE
+Tenant DO NOT WRITE BELOW THIS LINE

 Date application received: By:

 Policy explained to tenant by:

 Amount of Pet Security Deposit:

 Apartment inspected for housekeeping Yes No

 Approved by:

 Rejected by:

 Reason for rejection:

 Date Permit issued: Permit#